alexgaas/resume/README.md

 A software engineer with over 20 years of experience in building robust, reliable, scalable and intelligent software solutions.

 #### Key skills:
-+ Strong problem-solving skills
++ strong problem-solving skills
-+ Self-starter, individual contributor, platform-agnostic engineer
++ self-starter, individual contributor, platform-agnostic engineer
-+ Understanding and curiosity in creating highly secure, available, reliable and scalable backend platforms
++ understanding and curiosity in creating highly secure, available, reliable and scalable backend platforms
-+ Ability to create complex systems based on specialized algorithms and data structures
++ ability to create complex systems based on specialized algorithms and data structures

 #### Education:
 - Master's degree of Computer Science

 #### Qualifications (coding and development skills with experience in):
 + object-oriented programming
-+ dependancy injection
++ dependency injection
 + creating sufficient unit and integration test specifications and simulations to reflect real system use cases
 + patterns for building highly concurrent, distributed, and resilient message-driven applications
 + relational and document databases